This blog post is part of WRI's Struggle for Land series.

 Deforestation caused by palm oil development in Santa Clara de Uchunya.
 Photo by Mathias Rittgerott

-Community members turned to indigenous organization FECONAU for help, but there was a problem: Santa Clara de Uchunya only had formal legal title to a small sliver of their ancestral lands — about 218 hectares (539 acres) out of some 8,000 hectares (19,800 acres) they occupied.
+Community members turned to indigenous organization FECONAU for help, but there was a problem: Santa Clara de Uchunya only had formal legal title to a small sliver of their ancestral lands — about 218 hectares (539 acres).

 So in 2015, the community requested an extension of their title to their full ancestral lands.
 The Regional Government responded by making vague promises and implying that the existence of competing claims to the land made any action impossible.
 Faced with administrative inaction, the community filed a lawsuit to compel the government to recognize their constitutional rights to their ancestral land.